logo

 Back To Top

-My friend is a lawyer but does not usually do Wills and Trusts.
-Should I have him/her draft a Will for me?
+My friend is a lawyer but does not usually do Probate, Wills or Trusts.
+Should I have him/her draft a Will for me or handle my Probate?

 Think of it this way: would you go to a dermatologist to have open heart surgery?
-Estate Planning is a specialized area that requires knowledge of not only Wills and Trusts, but a variety of taxes (i.e., Estate Tax, Gift Tax, Generation-skipping Tax, Income Tax of Trusts and Estates, and Property Tax), Property issues (e.g., Real Estate, Personal Property, Community v.
-Separate Property), Retirement benefits, etc. Most attorneys are familiar with some of these legal issues, but only Estate Planning Attorneys who work with them daily are skilled in all of them.
+Probate and Estate Planning are specialized areas that require knowledge of not only Wills and Trusts, but also the Probate Court, (which is its own separate court with its own set of rules called the Probate Code), as well as a variety of taxes (i.e., Estate Tax, Gift Tax, Generation-skipping Tax, Income Tax of Trusts and Estates, and Property Tax), Property issues, (e.g., Real Estate, Personal Property, Community v.
+Separate Property), Retirement benefits, etc. Most attorneys are familiar with some of these legal issues, but only Probate and Estate Planning Attorneys who work with them daily are skilled in all of them.

 Back To Top